Economic development partners

 NCC is also involved in the regeneration of Daventry Town Centre, by helping to put new infrastructure in place for the developments and supporting the delivery of new educational facilities.

 Find out more at Northamptonshire County Council

-The Council is a member of the Northamptonshire Chamber of Commerce, which was founded in 1917 in response to the concerns of boot and shoe manufacturers over exports during the first world war.
+Daventry District Council is a member of the Northamptonshire Chamber of Commerce, which was founded in 1917 in response to the concerns of boot and shoe manufacturers over exports during the First World War.